eserie/wax-ml/WEP.md

 offering them specific APIs very well adapted to specific problems of modern machine learning.

-The functional approach of WAX, inherited from JAX, could well help to solve this 30 years old problem in the python ecosystem :smiley: !
+The functional approach of WAX-ML, inherited from JAX, could well help to solve this 30 years old problem in the python ecosystem :smiley: !